sigsum/sigsum/proposals/2025-11-add-leaf-context.md

 # Add an optional context to leaf signatures

+## Status

+This proposal have been up for discussion a couple of times, at Sigsum weekly meetings and most recently at a Glasklar-Mullvad meetup 2026-02-18.
+It has *not* been adopted at this time.

+Motivation for non-adoption:

+* It adds complexity, making it harder to explain and understand the system.

+* The main benefits relate to key management, which we have generally treated as out of scope for Sigsum.

+The more explicit non-backwards-compatible [option 1 in leaf-context-for-sigsum-v2](../archive/2025-09-03-leaf-context-for-sigsum-v2.md) is still under consideration for later protocol versions.

 ## Motivation

 The context enables use of a single signing key for multiple purposes,